-I began my career several years ago as a professional dancer working for the finest opera houses and dance companies.
+I, Philine Janssens (She/Her) began my career several years ago as a professional dancer working for the finest opera houses and dance companies.
 By experience, I know what nudity and exposure feel like.
-Without having had any traumatic experiences as such (I must admit I rather enjoyed performing nude scenes), I am aware of the dangers lurking: peer pressure, consent issues, shame, traumas, power dynamics, to name but a few.
+Without having had any traumatic experiences as such (I must admit I rather enjoyed performing nude scenes), I am aware of the dangers lurking: peer pressure, consent issues, shame, coercion, traumas, and power dynamics, to name but a few.

-Let’s be honest: the best performances and scenes are shot when actors, directors, DOP’s, etc, are in the moment.
+Let’s be honest: the best performances and scenes are shot when the cast and crew are in the moment.
 This can only be achieved when everyone involved is informed, respected, and working as a team.
 Intimacy must be addressed and openly discussed, with a view to taking characters, narratives, and productions to the next level.